leto/writing/misc/lydia_book.md

 and know that features still work.
 The larger your codebase becomes, the more valuable your tests are, because they allow you to change one part of your code and still be sure that the rest of it works.

+Another vital reason to write tests is because it indicates that something is explicitly desirable, rather than an unintended side-effect or oversight.
+If you have a specification, you can use tests to verify that you meet it, which is very valuable, and in some industries, necessary.
+A test is just like "telling a story", where the story is how you think code should work.

 Code either changes and evolves or bitrots.
 (Footnote: The term "bitrot" is coder slang for the almost universal fact that if a piece of code doesn't